joel2995/Restconf-Springboot/README.md

 "ipAddress": "10.0.0.1"
 }
 - GET /restconf/data/network-configs

-Errors for testing: use invalid IDs or invalid JSON.
+Errors for testing:
+- use invalid IDs
+- use invalid JSON
 ## Conclusion
 This project demonstrates a complete observability-enabled NMS Monitoring System using Spring Boot, Prometheus, and Grafana.